aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/origin-of-linq-reporting-engine/_index.md

 ﻿---
-title: Origin of LINQ Reporting Engine – Aspose.Words for Java
+title: Origin of LINQ Reporting Engine in Java
 articleTitle: Origin of LINQ Reporting Engine
 linktitle: Origin of LINQ Reporting Engine
 description: "Learn the concept of LINQ Reporting Engine to build a report Java."